Integrated Care Systems

 The payment models included in the health and care act (2022) will set new parameters within which integrated care boards can operate.
 These will reduce bureaucracy and will promote the treatment of patients in primary and community care settings.

 The new models will enable payment for whole pathways of care.
 Importantly, they will enable payment for programmes of prevention and population health as part of pathways for care.

-In the short term, integrated care systems have already been given a lot more flexibility to determine how funding flows to provider organisations within the system than existed under the internal market.
-As they mature and use these flexibilities to solve the local problem faced, they will need to pay attention to these as positive levers for achieving their goals.
+Integrated care systems have already been given a lot more flexibility to determine how funding flows, than existed under the internal market.
+As they mature, and use these flexibilities to solve the local problem faced, they will need to pay attention to payment models as positive levers for achieving their goals.

 Integrated care boards will have a genuine opportunity to use the design principles of need, capacity, activity, performance and outcomes, to work within national guidelines to design well-targeted methods of allocating funds and paying for services to providers and indeed across the system.